Wilderness Survival and Primitive Living Skills in Maryland, Virginia and Washington DC

 - Leave No Trace (LNT) camping and traveling techniques

-If you’re ready to learn new skills, get dirty, and really increase your comfort level in and familiarity with the outdoors, consider our Primitive Skills Overnight.
-This course will cover less material than the Introduction course, but do so more intensively, and with a deliberate focus on using the resources and materials that are available to us in a particular place and season.
-This is a great course if you want to learn to slow down, be safe, appreciate nature, and connect to the landscapes and ecology of our region in a new way.
-You will also learn some new skills that will be useful in situations from survival to hunting and fishing to hiking with kids—but most importantly, you will gain confidence and comfort in the woods, which will make it easier for you to get out more!
+If you’re ready to learn new skills, get dirty, and really increase your comfort level in and familiarity with the outdoors, consider our Wilderness Skills Overnight.
+This follow-up to the Introduction to Wilderness Skills provides a laboratory for practicing your outdoor survival skills.
+Most importantly, you will gain confidence and comfort in the woods, which will make it easier for you to get out more!

-This course will be playful, muddy, and active.
-It’s a great choice for groups of adults or for families with children or teens to spend time learning together.
+This course is a great choice for groups of adults or for families with children or teens to spend time learning together.
 The mix of skills and topics we cover will be location-, weather-, and group-dependent.
 If you have a preference from the list below, be sure to discuss it with the instructor before your trip, especially if you are arranging a private outing.

 Some of the skills and topics this course might cover include: